Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * The description is invalid
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` createApplication ``` \
-Create a new application in this KeyVault within the local wallet.
+Create a new application in this KeyVault within the active CredentialSet.
   * *Parameters* \
     *None*
   * *Returns* \